-Note that with the Swiss Travel Pass, ALL transportation during this day is included.
-For me, since I had the pass, it was a no brainer to do Schilthorn over Jungfraujoch (only 25% discount with the Swiss Travel Pass).
+Also good to note is the ride up to Jungfraujoch has only 25% discount with the Swiss Travel Pass, if you were thinking about heading up there.
 Of course if you have the time in the region and want to do both, that is definitely possible as well.

 After visiting the falls, you can either continue to walk the valley back to Lauterbrunnen or hop on the bus back to the train station.
 Once there you can make your way back wherever you are staying.

-The Bachalpsee Lake – First Travel Guide will go over the hike in more detail as well as everything you need to know about the area.
+Learn More: The Bachalpsee Lake – First trail guide will go over the hike in more detail as well as everything you need to know about the area.

 Once you are finished in the First area, make your way back to Grindelwald to explore a bit and then back to your hotel for the night.

-For more info about logistics, pricing and things to know, check out the Mannlichen to Kleine Scheudegg Panorama Trail Guide I put together.
+Learn More: For more info about logistics, pricing and things to know, check out the Mannlichen to Kleine Scheudegg Panorama Trail guide I put together.

 After taking in the trail, you can either hike back the same way to Mannlichen and take the cable car back to Wengen, or hop on a train in Kleine Scheidegg that will take you back to Wengen.
 Once back in Wengen you can grab some lunch and spend some time exploring the town a bit more.

-Important note: since you will have luggage, you can store it for a few francs in one of the train station lockers for the day.
+Important Luggage Note: since you will have luggage, you can store it for a few francs in one of the train station lockers for the day.
 Once back at the station, you can grab your luggage from the locker and head off to Zurich.

 After your day in Lucerne is complete, make your way back the train station, grab your bags and head off to Zurich, where you will complete your 10 day Switzerland itinerary.